SAP Articles

 Limitations:

-- Reporting and BI typically require add-ons or external tools
+- Reporting and business intelligence often require add-ons or third-party tools

-Typical Cost Range Roughly $30K–$150K annually for licensing depending on scope and user count.
-Implementation averages between $50K and $250K.
-Hosted cloud setups may vary by partner.
-Overall, cost is manageable for mid-market firms, but not entry-level.
+Typical Cost Range Annual licensing costs typically range from $30,000 to $150,000, depending on the number of users and modules.
+Implementation generally costs between $50,000 and $250,000.
+Hosted cloud pricing may vary by partner.
+Overall, it is manageable for mid-market firms, though not designed for entry-level budgets.

 9. DELMIAWorks